 6. Web developer

 Web development can be a profitable career for those who have strong technology skills, including knowledge of programming languages.
 Companies in different industries are recruiting skilled web developers, according to U.S. News and World Report, the top 25% of web developers earn close to $100,000 per year.
 This is also a fast-growing career that’s in high demand.
-In addition to traditional web development companies, you could also work for a mobile app development company.
+In addition to traditional web development companies, you could also work for a mobile app development company if you know how to create apps.

 7. Personal financial advisor